ARM-software/Tool-Solutions/fast-models-examples/systemc-peripheral/README.md

 // fterm       term("term", true, false);
 ```

 For Windows make sure telnet.exe or putty.exe is installed.
 There is an option to select which one is used in the tterm.cpp model source code.
+When using tterm be aware that the window displaying the hello message may not appear when the start and automatic exit of the application occur very close to each other.

 ## Simulation exit